-Common causes of surge or combo wave transients include both lightning strikes and electrical switching.
+Common causes of surge pulse or combo wave transients include both lightning strikes and electrical switching.
 A lightning strike, whether it hits an electrical system directly or travels indirectly via wiring, can result in a surge transient.
 Electrical switching generates transients when connected loads are altered, due to insulation failure, or other miscellaneous faults, and occurs when one load is switched on and the fault causes a surge of energy to travel to other devices.

 Surge Wave Test Standards